Let's Get to It: Singles

 "Word Is Out" was released as Let's Get to It's lead single in August 1991, with "Say the Word - I'll Be There" as the B-side track, which she had recorded in May of that year.
 The single was available as a limited edition 12" Summer Breeze mix, which "radically remixed" and reduced "the synthesised band sound" from the original version.
 Mushroom Records released the remix in Australia, featuring Minogue's autograph on the B-side of the disc.
 Filmed at Camden Lock, James Lebon directed the music video for "Word is Out".
 It features English TV presenter Davina McCall, and Minogue is seen seductively dancing in stockings and suspenders on the streets.
+The video was criticised by Stock and Waterman, who felt the sexualised imagery alienated Minogue's fans.
 Her accompanying TV promotion followed the same sexual theme.
 "Word Is Out" peaked at number 16 on the UK Singles Chart, becoming Minogue's first single to not reach the top 10 and this broke her run of 13 consecutive top 10 singles.
 However, it reached number 10 in Australia, and number eight in Ireland.

 The album's second single "If You Were with Me Now", a duet by Minogue and Washington, was released in October 1991.
 A music video, directed by Greg Masuak, accompanied it.
 Minogue and Washington met briefly on the set for the first time before the video was shot.
 Masuak opted not to feature any shots of Minogue and Washington together.
 "If You Were with Me Now" reached number four in the UK, becoming Minogue's first co-written top five hit and Washington's last top 40 appearance there.
 It also peaked at number seven in Ireland, and number 23 in Australia.
 "Give Me Just a Little More Time" was released as the third single in January 1992, being accompanied by a music video directed by Masuak.
 It peaked at number two on the UK Singles Chart, standing as the highest-charting single from Let's Get to It.
 The song also reached the top 20 in Ireland and Belgium.
 The 12" single was released with the B-side "Do You Dare".
 "Finer Feelings" was originally planned as the second single, but "If You Were with Me Now" replaced it.
 Brothers in Rhythm ultimately released the song in April 1992 as a 12" remix.
 They later became collaborators of Minogue's throughout the 1990s.
 The remix is nearly seven-minutes long, and later became the 7" radio version as well.
 "Closer" was also released as the B-side single.
 The single peaked in the top 20 of the UK and Ireland.
 An accompanying black-and-white music video, directed by Dave Hogan, was shot entirely in Paris.